 When you are in the ASC Procedures section, there are a number of tabs on the left side of the screen (when viewed on a computer):

 - Contents contains the policies, procedures and practice guidance chapters.
 These are divided into sections which can be viewed by clicking on the arrow on the right of ‘Contents’;

 - Resources provides a range of relevant supporting information (see also below).
 The different sections can also be viewed by clicking on the arrow on the right of ‘Resources’;

 In addition, the site is designed to be accessible for users of text only and screen reader software programs which allow blind or visually impaired users to read the text that is displayed on the computer screen with a speech synthesizer or braille display.
 Our content is consistently structured, including headings, which makes using the software on our site easier.
-Also, when viewed though screen reader software, every page has a ‘Skip to main content’ link which allows software users to go straight to the main content of that page instead of receiving the full navigation options every time.
+Also, when viewed through screen reader software, every page has a ‘Skip to main content’ link which allows software users to go straight to the main content of that page instead of receiving the full navigation options every time.
 Please share this information with blind or visually impaired colleagues.

 The Resources section contains a number of links and documents to supplement the information in chapters.
-It includes
+It includes:

 - Glossary – provides definitions and key terms used;

 - Integrated Care – links to organisations and documents related to the health and social care integration agenda;

 - National Guidance – links to national guidance, particularly from ADASS, LGA and SCIE;